 There is an option of completing an NPPL(A) Microlight Restricted Licence with Operational Limitations, which only requires a minimum of 15 hours flight training and only 7 hours solo.
 This licence does, however, carry a number of restrictions including limiting you to only flying in the local area - no more than 8nm from your point of take off.

 This may all sound a little onerous, but in practice it is a fascinating experience and great fun.
 A microlight licence is generally simpler to complete than a conventional aircraft licence.
-The exams are all multiple choice and, although thorough, the subjects are easily and enjoyably learnt.
+The exams are a mix of multiple choice and written answers and, although thorough, the subjects are easily and enjoyably learnt.

 Please note that the above licence requirements are minimums and do not guarantee a pass, everyone learns at different rates and times may vary.
 However anyone with determination and a little application should be able to achieve their licence.